Pierre Benoit (theologian): Biography

 A Dominican, Pierre Benoit studied the New Testament at the École Biblique in Jerusalem where he arrived in 1933.
-He taught at the École until 1984 and directed the institute between 1966–1971 or 1964-1972, as well as its journal, the Revue biblique, from 1953 to 1968.
+He taught at the École until 1984 and directed the institute between 1966 and 1971 or 1964–1972, as well as its journal, the Revue biblique, from 1953 to 1968.
 An expert on the Second Vatican Council, he became a member of the Pontifical Biblical Institute and of the Pontifical Biblical Commission.

 His work was principally composed of the translation of biblical texts written in Koine Greek, and the co-ordination of the translation of the Bible into French, resulting in La Bible de Jérusalem (1956), which preceded by a decade and informed the English-language Jerusalem Bible.
 In particular, he was the author of the translation of the Gospel of Matthew in this edition, as well as the Epistles to the Philippians, Philemon, the Colossians, and the Ephesians.

 Pierre Benoit was also the author of a four-volume work entitled Exegesis and Theology, published between 1961 and 1982 at Éditions du Cerf.